hhousni/my_professional_website/content/blog/2021-12-26-customer-segmentation/index.markdown

 categories:
   - Machine Learning
   - Marketing
+  - Business Analytics
 tags:
   - R
   - Marketing
 slug: rstudio-instructor-certification-tidyverse
 subtitle: Using K-mean algorithm
-summary: This paper aimed to perform a customer segmentation in R programming.
+summary: In this post, we perform a customer segmentation in R programming using k-mean algorithm.
 We used a Shopping mall customers dataset to implement it.
 lastmod: 2021-03-31
 featured: yes
 draft: no